 The purpose of the Amendment is to increase the total number of authorized shares of Common Stock from 47,500,000 shares to 95,000,000 shares.
 The additional authorized shares could be used by the Company for business and financial purposes as determined by the Board from time to time to be necessary or desirable.
 Subject to favorable market conditions and approval of the Amendment, the Company currently plans to use a number of the additional shares of Common Stock to effect a stock split, in the form of a stock dividend payable on all outstanding shares of Common Stock.
 The Board anticipates approving a stock split in the future, but the final decision on when or whether to implement a stock split and the magnitude of the stock split will be based on market conditions and remain in the Board's sole discretion.
 The proposed increase in the number of authorized shares of Common Stock is necessary because, after accounting for a potential stock split, the Board believes the remaining number of authorized shares of Common Stock that would not be reserved or outstanding would not be sufficient to provide the Company with the flexibility to meet future business needs as they arise, such as additional stock offerings, acquisitions, stock splits, stock dividends and issuances of shares under compensation plans.
-Stockholder approval of a stock split in the future in order to effect a potential stock split.
+Stockholder approval of a stock split effected in the form of a stock dividend is not required under Delaware law, is not being solicited by this Proxy Statement and will not be solicited in the future in order to effect a potential stock split.